gvwilson/thirdbit/src/fiction/iffy/index.md

 "Come on," he said quietly.
 "Nagatha's waitin'."

-They walked up the pier as if it was just another day, Edson and Iffy side by side with Wales two steps behind them.
+They walked up the pier as if they were coming back from a shopping expedition, Edson and Iffy side by side with Wales two steps behind them.
 Iffy suddenly wondered how he had retrieved his toolbox, but then they were at the gangplank